Day 10 of #YSJ10DoT: Exploring Twitter for learning, teaching and research

 …and found a connection at York St John within a couple of hours:

 This previous TEL Team post provides an introduction to building your personal learning network.

 Twitter can act as a valuable source of information for any research topic.
 We looked at using Twitter Advanced Search and saving searches in Day 9.
 You can also create ‘If This Then That’ (IFTTT) ‘recipes’ (instructions) to trigger future searches.
 ‘If This Then That’ is a free online service that allows you to set triggers which result in particular actions across your social media accounts and apps.
-So, for example, you can trigger an email whenever a new tweet matches your defined search parameters – in other words, if this happens, then that should happen.
-If you use Evernote to manage your digital information, you could also activate an IFTTT recipe that sends a tweet to your Evernote account whenever you ‘favourite’ it, so it’s easily recoverable, searchable and can be labelled according to its relevance in your research.
-You must create an IFTTT account before you can activate a recipe for your profiles (look out for a future TEL post on IFTTT!).
+So, for example, you can create a recipe to trigger an email whenever a new tweet matches your defined search parameters – in other words, if this happens, then that should happen.
+For example, we created an IFTTT recipe at the start of 10 Days of Twitter to add anybody who tweeted to #YSJ10DoT to a Google spreadsheet, so we could easily identify those taking part and add them to our list of 2017 #YSJ10DoT tweeters.
+You must create an IFTTT account before you can activate a recipe for your profiles (Read our blog post on IFTTT for more info!).

 Dissemination and impact